NL33/electron-git/znext.md

 --remove the worktree, and the temp folders, after diff is run.
 DONE --right now, the diff for word docs shows things like bold using "*".
 Can you show it so it looks closer to original word doc.
 Something about showing a converted markup? (so isntead of "**", you see bold, etc...).
 DONE. method right now: turndown special rule to convert <strong> tag in html from mammoth to <strong> in md, which displays as html bold.
 Other possibility is to change <strong> to arbitrary characters with turndown rule, and then later use regex to change that arbitrary character into bold, italics, etc. DONE

---make it work if just running current (incommitted) version against older version.
+--make it work if just running current (uncommitted) version against older version.
 START HERE***

 --change the line break notice ("@@...@@") [probably use the new regex method--see code overview recent regex info, to change this into something more obviously an indication that we are skipping some lines.]
 --try to figure out where the slow down happens, and see if can speed that up.
 Maybe something that is currently sync can be async?